TeamLe-Shop/zordzman-plus-plus/CONTRIBUTERS.md

 Contributers
 ============

-Microcoding - Drawing of the art in Zordzman and commiting
+Microcoding - Drawing some of the art in Zordzman and commiting
               some code

 Holiverh - Most of the networking code for the server,